 "It is such a joy for me to be joining The Talk," said Osmond.
 "After guest co-hosting and appearing as a guest on the show throughout the years, I am thrilled to now call this my day job.
 I look forward to working with Sharon, Sheryl, Eve and Carrie Ann, who are such smart, strong, talented women whom I immensely respect.
 I cannot wait to share this exciting new chapter with the viewers and the CBS family"

-Michelle Wright kicks off holiday season with concert tour
+Michelle Wright kicks off holiday

 As one of Canada's most popular and celebrated recording artists, Michelle Wright will kick off the Holiday Season with a Christmas tour.

 From carols to your favorite holiday classics, Wright's renowned show is exactly what you need to get you in the spirit for the holiday season!

 Since her 1988 debut CD on Savannah Records, Do Right By Me, Wright has been drawing rave reviews for her expressive voice and her distinctive style.
 She has earned twenty-five Top Ten radio hits, more than forty major awards and millions in record sales.